Rainblock: Faster Transaction Processing in Public Blockchains: Implementation

-\subsection{Implementation}
+\section{Implementation}

-We implement \dsm and \sysname in Typescript, targeting \vtt{node.js}.
+We implement \sysname and \dsm in Typescript, targeting node.js.
 The miners and storage nodes use the \dsm as a library.
-The performance-critical portions of the code, such as \texttt{secp256kp1} key functions for signing transactions and generating \texttt{keccak} hashes, are written as C++ node.js bindings.
-To execute smart contracts, we implement bindings for the Ethereum Virtual Machine Connector interface (EVMC) and use Hera (v0.2.2), which can run contracts implemented using Ethereum flavored WebAssembly (ewasm) or EVMC1 bytecode through transcompilation.
+The performance critical portions of the code, such as \texttt{secp256kp1} key functions for signing transactions and generating \texttt{keccak} hashes, are written as C++ node.js bindings.
+To execute smart contracts, we implement bindings for the Ethereum Virtual Machine Connector interface (EVMC) and use Hera (v0.2.2).
+Hera can run contracts implemented using Ethereum flavored WebAssembly (ewasm) or EVMC1 bytecode through transcompilation.
 Our speculative pre-executing client is implemented in C++.
-The \dsm and \sysname implementations (15K lines of code), will be made open source.
+The \dsm and \sysname implementations, together 15K lines of code, is open source and available on GitHub\footnote{https://github.com/RainBlock}.
+Our current implementation of storage nodes assumes a 16-way sharded Merkle Patricia tree by default.
+It supports a configurable number of shards.